 Military conflict in the 21st Century is quickly shifting to maritime theaters.
-Climate, geopolitical risk and de-globalization will pose significant challenges to the world's most important geopolitical chokepoints in the decade ahead.
+Over 90% of global trade is conducted at sea (95% for US), while 75% of the global population lives within 200 miles of the sea.
+Further, over 60% of global oil is transported by sea.
+Climate, geopolitical risk and de-globalization will thereby pose significant challenges to the world's most important geopolitical chokepoints in the decade ahead.